"The sacred community is primarily the universe community, not the human community.

 If you miss one of the live sessions these are always recorded and will be available within the course typically within 48 hours.

 I create social media-style platforms where students can interact and share information as well as photographs and videos.
-Included with your enrollment you have access to my Special Topics (blog) where I post essays, video projects, podcasts, and commentaries about current events in travel, art, and global cultures.
+Included with your enrollment you have access to my Wander Thoughts blog where I post essays, video projects, podcasts, and commentaries about current events in travel, art, and global cultures.

 Some of the courses are self-paced.
 While they are sequenced in a particular order, you can go through them as quickly or slowly as you wish.
 For courses that I teach that are travel based, we stay on topic together as a group for the designated amount of time I am at the scheduled location.

-The short answer is to enroll in my Free Course which introduces you to the variety of learning materials that you will have.
+A variety of learning materials are available to you.
 These include, but are not limited to, video and audio media; visual galleries; webinars; collaborative learning; and my lesson notes that discuss the content of each module.
 Unlike many online courses, I give you access to my personal online library, which I call The Well-Traveled Scholar.
 Here you will find hundreds of journal articles, research, books, and curated websites to continue your education.

 If you have technical issues related to the learning management system - New Zenler - you can send me information via the support tab on the course page.
 If I am unable to resolve the problem on my end, I can refer you to the appropriate support with Zenler Tech Support if necessary.
 While students are expected to understand the basics of online communication, the use of media platforms, and general knowledge of how to work around certain issues that may come up, it is also in my best interest to guide you through whatever difficulties you may have.